BelindaJZhang/rag_based_chatbot/README.md

 ![Product query example](images/demo_product_search.png)

 ## Limitations

 - Notebook-based prototype (not a deployable app)
 - Retrieval relies only on vector + metadata filtering
-- No BM25 hybrid search
-- No re-ranking applied yet
 - Not optimized for long-form documents (no chunking stage)
 - Creative styling answers may vary due to LLM creativity